 Wondering what RevoScaleR offers that R doesn't?
 See these tutorials:

-This R Server quick-start demonstrates how you can write R code once, and deploy anywhere, using RevoScaleR data sources and remote compute contexts.
+This R Server tutorial demonstrates how you can write R code once and deploy anywhere, using RevoScaleR data sources and remote compute contexts.

 Learn how to use the new algorithms in the MicrosoftML package for advanced modeling and scalable data transformations, optimized for multiple compute contexts.

-The Microsoft Data Science Team has provided a number of solution templates that can be used for copy-paste creation of solutions for common scenarios.
+The Microsoft Data Science Team has provided solution templates that can be used to jump-start solutions for common scenarios.
 All T-SQL and R code is provided, along with instructions on how to train and deploy a model for scoring using SQL Server stored procedures.

 For more information, see Machine Learning Templates with SQL Server 2016 R Services.